faanross/faanross.github.io/content/posts/post-1.md

 **handles**
 Now that we've got the PID of our suspicious program we're going to look at its handles.

 A handle is like a reference that a program uses to access a resource - whether that be files, registry keys, or network connections.
-When a process wants to access one of these resources, the operating system gives it a handle, kind of like a ticket, that the process uses to read from or write to the resource.
+When a process wants to access one of these resources, the OS gives it a handle, kind of like a ticket, that the process uses to read from or write to the resource.

-For threat hunting it's a great idea to look at the handles of any process you consider suspect since it will give you a lot of information about what a process is actually doing.
+For threat hunting it's a great idea to look at the handles of any process you consider suspect since it will give us a lot of information about what the process is actually doing.
 For instance, if a process has a handle to a sensitive file or network connection that it shouldn't have access to, it could be a sign of malicious activity.
-By examining the handles, we can get a clearer picture of what the suspicious process is up to, helping you understand its purpose and potentially identify the nature of the threat.
+By examining the handles, we can get a clearer picture of what the suspicious process is up to, helping us to understand its purpose and potentially identify the nature of the threat.

 Now to be frank this analysis of handles can be a rather complex endeavour, relying on a deep techincal understanding of the subject.
 So I'll show how it works, and of course provide some insight on the findings, but be aware that I won't be able to do an exhaustive exploration of this topic as that could be a multi-hour course in and of itself.

-So let's run the `windows.handles` plugin with the following command, including the PID of `rundll32.exe` as we just learned.
+Let's run the `windows.handles` plugin with the following command, including the PID of `rundll32.exe` as we just learned.
 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.handles --pid 5060
 ```